xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ## Filters

 rsyslog provides the comprehensive set of filters and rules.
-By specifying *.* in config file, we determine that all information from all facilities would be sent to the remote location.
+By specifying dot *(“.”)* in the config file, we determine that all information from all facilities would be sent to the remote location.
 What if we want to exclude some facilities from sending process?
 Adding **;** should solve this case.

 ```code